shawn-sandy/fp-kit/first-paint/www/FEATURES.md

 We understand that this is an unconventional and some will frown on the approach, the beauty of it is that you are welcomed to create and use classes.

-?> P.S if you really have to use `.classes` feel to try out our *"un-documented class version"* --  `css/styles/fp-styles` or individually `css/styles/module-name.css` classes 😄.
+?> P.S if you really have to use `.classes` feel to try out the *"OPTIONAL"* class based version  of FirstPaint `css/styles/fp-styles` or individually `css/styles/module-name.css` classes (documentation was also optional 😄).

 ### Examples